 5. It’s fun to see people smile as they try on something you brought, or see the encouragement of ‘that looks great on you’ and ‘here are some jeans your size’.
 You’ll be able to try new fashions you’d never dream to try on in a store, and it’s all because GIRLS JUST WANNA HAVE FUN!

-6. All remainders will be donated to a non-profit that will give the items away for FREE:) Swap remainders go to the Portland PTA clothing closet.
-I’ve been told PPS clothing closet needs/tastes run the gamut – from fashionista, conservative, retro, special needs – so as long as it’s clean and in good shape there’s someone who would enjoy your tasteful goodies:)
+6. All remainders will be donated to a non-profit that will give the items away for FREE:) Swap remainders have gone to the Portland PTA clothing closet, “It’s Your Day”, a female inmate release program through Washington Corrections Center for Women (WCCW Learn more about the program here) Transition Projects, Mercy Corps, Q Center, and any places YOU suggest (please contact Anna at email@example.com if you would like to pick up clothing or household remainders in the future and she’ll add you to the list!) so the spirit of free frugal fun continues to make a positive difference helping bring joy and needed items to women and their families!
+I’ve been told clothing closets needs/tastes run the gamut – from fashionista, conservative, retro, special needs – so as long as it’s clean and in good shape there’s someone who would enjoy your tasteful goodies:)

 7. Please do NOT bring: clothes that are larger than women’s size 12, children’s clothes, clothes that are ripped/stained/dirty/smelly/not wearable.
 Go to https://swappositive.wordpress.com/other-swaps/ to find a children’s clothing swap, large clothing swap, or all-size swap venue.
 Please take your non 6-12 clothes to an appropriate venue.
 Thanks for your understanding.

 If this is your first swap, Here’s how a Swap works…